michelangelato/udacity-docker-eks/README.md

 * Git: <a href="https://git-scm.com/downloads" target="_blank">Download and install Git</a> for your system.
 * Code editor: You can <a href="https://code.visualstudio.com/download" target="_blank">download and install VS code</a> here.
 * AWS Account
-* Python version between 3.7 and 3.9.
+* Python version 3.9.
 Check the current version using:
 ```bash
 #  Mac/Linux/Windows
 python --version